The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Taco Tuesday, Executive Edition

 Planning a Taco Tuesday mirrors corporate project management more closely than you might presume.
-Decisions on fillings and the subsequent culinary chaos replicate executive decision-making, serving as an aperitivo for boardroom strategy sessions.
+Decisions on fillings and the subsequent culinary chaos copy executive decision-making, serving as an aperitivo for boardroom strategy sessions.
 Keep an eye on burrito budget diversification next!

-Understanding Executive Function
+Analyzing Executive Function

 - Task Initiation: Starting without procrastination, like committing to that early morning San Francisco startup frame of mind.